Dhairya10/people-count-vino/README.md

 Pass the path of the model to the -m parameter and pass the path of the library based on the device using the -l parameter.
 If you are using Linux, you will find a .so file and If you are using Windows then you will find a .dll file.
 There are separate library files for separate devices.
-For example, If you are using Linux then you will encounter these library files among others - <br>
+For example, If you are using Linux then you will encounter these library files, among others - <br>

 `libcpu_extension_sse4.so` <br>
 `libHeteroPlugin.so` <br>
 `libmyriadPlugin.so` <br>

 <br>

 #### NOTE - Make sure that you have properly installed and configured the OpenVINO toolkit before running the python program.